random-user-1220/SearchScape-AI/README.md

-# Google Lens Pro Max: Enhanced Web & Image Search
+# SearchScape AI: Enhanced Web & Image Search

-**GOOGLE LENS PRO MAX** is a Streamlit-based web application that combines the power of image captioning and web search capabilities to help users explore the web like never before.
+**SearchScape AI** is a Streamlit-based web application that combines the power of image captioning and web search capabilities to help users explore the web like never before.
 By uploading an image or entering a search prompt, the application generates relevant captions for images and uses them to perform both web and image searches.

 ---